 Figure 2: eVOLVER real-time data analysis dashboard.
 (A) eVOLVER data is processed and streamed in real time via cloud-based software to an interactive dashboard.
 Through the dashboard, users can define and initiate their own culture routines on a connected eVOLVER, monitor currently running experiments across all eVOLVER units, and vary experimental conditions manually on an individual vial or set of vials if needed.
 (B) OD traces for each vial across the matrix of conditions tested for the entire experiment duration.
 Traces can be viewed in real-time to ensure experiment is running as desired and used post-experiment for further analysis.
 (C) Growth rates and cell generations can be calculated from OD traces on the fly to track experiment progress.

 Figure 3: Construction of fitness surfaces.
-(A) Cell population fractions log (variant strain/reference strain) plotted against cell generations.
+(A) Cell population fractions natural log (variant strain/reference strain) plotted against cell generations.
 Color indicates the temperature of selection while dashes distinguish salt concentrations.
 (B) To quantify relative fitness of the variant to the reference strain, a fitness metric is derived from the rate at which the cellular population fraction changes over generations.
 This metric is calculated from the linear region of the cellular fraction plots using a minimum of three points.
 (C) The relative fitness metrics are displayed in a heatmap to construct a fitness surface over the environmental stress gradients.
 The top right corner condition (39 °C/1.0 M NaCl) for the wild type and ΔPBS2 are not included in this analysis as the cultures went through insufficient generations (see Representative Results).

 DISCUSSION: